 Tax Justice Network, (one of the most transparent think tanks in Britain) is very concerned: “It was never quite made clear who would be the major beneficiaries of Brexit.
 One thing was certain at the time: it wouldn’t be ordinary people.
 Instead, power is being consolidated by the same old political and economic elites and the state is becoming more, not less, beholden to big business and its demands.
 These are the real consequences of Brexit.”

 It is also becoming clear with this strategy, that a right-wing Tory Brexit will end with huge deregulation.
 This will be sold to the general public as freedom from the red tape of an EU bureaucracy that Britain escaped, not the public protections put in place over decades to ensure civil society thrives.
 But as George Monbiot opines; “Ripping down such public protections means freedom for billionaires and corporations from the constraints of democracy.
 This is what Brexit is all about.
 The freedom we were promised is the freedom of the very rich to exploit us.”

 EUReferedum states in its overall aims for a post-Brexit Britain that: “Within the United Kingdom, our vision is for a government respectful of its people who will take on greater participation and control of their affairs at local and national level.
 Our vision fosters the responsibility of a sovereign people as the core of true democracy.”

-On its current trajectory, Brexit is not going to deliver any of those noble outcomes, unless of course, you happen to be a foreign billionaire with significant interests in the game.
+On its current trajectory, Brexit is not going to deliver any of those noble outcomes, unless, of course, you happen to be a foreign billionaire with significant skin in the game.